Top 8 Microsoft Teams Alternatives & Competitors in 2023

 3. Google Meet

 Google Meet (previously called Google Hangouts Meet) is a video conferencing tool that lets you jump into meetings directly from a Calendar event, an email invite, or Gmail.
+Meet is one of the most popular Microsoft teams alternatives.

 However, can it “meet” your expectations or will it leave you and your team like this: